QJoly/src-packages-deb/README.md

-This Github project is a collection of packages for Debian.
+This Github project is a debian Package Collection.

 You can build each package with the following command: